-1. Conferences
+5. Conferences

 - A) Residents are expected to attend weekly Wednesday morning morbidity and mortality conference.
 Complications from the surgical oncology service are to be presented by the resident who was involved in the case in front of a group of their peers as well as the surgical faculty at large.
-This conference will give residents an opportunity to think critically about specific steps in the preoperative workup, operative conduct and/or post- operative care of patients who have experienced a complication and identify opportunities for alternative decisions in similar, future cases that may lead to improved outcomes.
-Evidenced based practice patterns should be emphasized when applicable (PGY 1, 4, 5) - B) Residents are expected to attend weekly multidisciplinary GI oncology (Thursdays at noon) tumor board.
-These tumor boards serve as a fertile environment for residents to i) gain an appreciation of the multidisciplinary approach that is unique to the care of cancer patients and ii) gain an understanding of staging (both clinical and pathologic), prognosis and practice guidelines as they relate to neoadjuvant, surgical and adjuvant treatment strategies for cancer patients (PGY 1, 4, 5) - 2.
-Journal Club: Residents are expected to lead discussion at monthly surgical oncology journal club (Thursdays at 5pm).
+This conference will give residents an opportunity to think critically about specific steps in the preoperative workup, operative conduct and/or post-operative care of patients who have experienced a complication and identify opportunities for alternative decisions in similar, future cases that may lead to improved outcomes.
+Evidenced based practice patterns should be emphasized when applicable (PGY 1-5) - B) Residents are expected to attend multidisciplinary conferences including skin, sarcoma, GI, HPB, and breast.
+These tumor boards serve as a fertile environment for residents to i) gain an appreciation of the multidisciplinary approach that is unique to the care of cancer patients and ii) gain an understanding of staging (both clinical and pathologic), prognosis and practice guidelines as they relate to neoadjuvant, surgical and adjuvant treatment strategies for cancer patients (PGY 1-5)

+- 6. Journal Club: Residents are expected to lead discussion at monthly surgical oncology journal club (Last Monday of every Month at 5 pm).
 A yearly curriculum of high yield topics will be formulated by the surgical oncology faculty.
-Articles will be assigned to the resident team at least one week in advance and each resident will have article on which to lead discussion.
-Faculty will be present to facilitate discussion (PGY1, 4, 5) - 3.
+The chief resident on service is expected to meet with the faculty advisor for that month and find 2-3 articles.
+This should be sent out by the Friday morning prior to journal club.
+A resident should be assigned to each of them.
+Faculty will be present to facilitate discussion.
+JAMA User's Guide may help to interpret the article.
+This is available through the WVU library.
+(PGY1-5) - 7.
 Assigned Readings: Residents will cover various surgical oncology topics, among others, as part of their assigned weekly reading curriculum through the program at large.
 The SCORE curriculum is the chosen curriculum for the general surgery residency.
 Surgical oncology faculty all participate in leading didactic discussion(s) at Wednesday morning education conference at different points in the year when oncology topics are the assigned topic for the week.
 Additionally, residents are encouraged to educate themselves upon the scientific information relating to surgical oncology.
-The recommended text is Cameron's Current Surgical Therapy.

-4. TWIS Quizzes: Residents are expected to complete TWIS quizzes that are outlined in the program curriculum.
+The recommended text is Cameron's Current Surgical Therapy. - 8.
+TWIS Quizzes: Residents are expected to complete TWIS quizzes that are outlined in the program curriculum.
 Areas of deficiency as defined by their performance on the TWIS quizzes should serve as the focus for future study plans.